 Using this image we can see that hiring someone who is more suited for the job has the potential to create an enormous return on investment (ROI).

 This is why recruiting the right people is so important.
-Now let’s dive into the recruiting metrics.
-Whether you’re starting off by measuring recruiting data or fine-tuning your recruiting metrics, this list will give you an overview of the 17 most used recruiting metrics.
+Whether you’re starting off by measuring recruiting data or fine-tuning your recruiting metrics, this list will give you a great overview.

 17 Recruiting Metrics: An Overview